 Nice lookin' convection to our S near Hastings, NE

-All the images contained herein are copyrighted 2007-2014 by Victor Gensini, unless otherwise noted.
+All the images contained herein are copyrighted 2007-2015 by Dr. Victor Gensini, unless otherwise noted.
 They are not to be reproduced in any form without my permission.
 Please contact me at email@example.com for information regarding their use.